 | 240mm | 9.5" | Bulk prep and big ingredients in one stroke, from reach and leverage | Overkill for a small kitchen or a small hand | ≥320mm (440×300mm or larger) |

 The gyuto family runs from roughly 180mm to 300mm, but 210 and 240 are where almost everyone lives.
-And note that length isn't the only thing that changes how a knife behaves — heel height (typically 45–54mm) and spine thickness (2.0–3.0mm) mean two blades of the same length can feel quite different in the hand.
+Length isn't the only thing that changes how a knife behaves.
+Heel height (typically 45–54mm) and spine thickness (2.0–3.0mm) mean two blades of the same length can feel quite different in the hand.
 Length is the variable you buy first; it just isn't the only one.

 The hand-spread test